 Graduate students enrolling in the university assume an obligation to conduct themselves in a manner compatible with the university's function as an educational institution.
-Rules concerning student conduct, student organizations, use of university facilities, and related matters are set forth in UC San Diego Campus RegulationsApplying to Campus Activities, Organizations, and Students, copies of which are available at the Office of Graduate Studies and Research, and the Office of Judicial Affairs.
+Rules concerning student conduct, student organizations, use of university facilities, and related matters are set forth in UC San Diego Campus RegulationsApplying to Campus Activities, Organizations, and Students, copies of which are available online at http://ugr8.ucsd.edu/judicial and at the Office of Graduate Studies and Research, and the Office of Judicial Affairs.